'Boycott China' trending online but little impact on consumer products sales

 One of the senior leaders at a smartphone company, who did not wish to be named, said there is pent up demand for phones because people are working and studying from home amid the COVID-19 pandemic, and many firms have had to resort to expensive imports to meet the spurt in demand.
 Another executive said Chinese firms are keeping a close watch on the developments, and monitoring the situation on the ground as well as on social media.

-On Twitter, topics like 'Boycott China', 'Go China' and 'Go Chinese Go' were trending.
+On Twitter, topics like 'Boycott China', 'Go China' and 'Go Chinese Go' were trending as killing of 20 Indian soldiers in a violent clash with the Chinese army in Ladakh's Galwan Valley stirred anti-China sentiment among people.
 Industry body Consumer Electronics and Appliances Manufacturers Association (CEAMA) said sentiments are being shaped in consumers' minds through various social media platforms and other channels over recent developments that could reflect in the purchase behaviour.

 "Consumers are getting messages through various social media platforms and they are taking decisions, and these emotions would result finally in purchase behaviour.
 It is quite expected.
 We will see that over a period of time," CEAMA President Kamal Nandi said.
 Pankaj Mohindroo, Chairman of India Cellular and Electronics Association (ICEA), said it is no secret that a substantive part of India's supply chain has its roots in China.